Austria's RBI finally gets serious about exiting Russia

 RBI has not been able to take its profits out of Russia since the invasion.
 Previously, RBI was reported to be considering swapping €400mn worth of profits trapped in Russia for the blocked European funds of Russian state-controlled bank Sberbank.
 However, such a deal could be a seen as a violation of sanctions.

-“You have to look at any and every option in which you could get any portion of your capital out of Russia,” says a banking analyst who follows RBI.
+“You have to look at any and every option in which you could get any portion of your capital out of Russia,” said a banking analyst who follows RBI.

 Under pressure